phillipgessert/phillipgessert.github.io/index.md

 #### Value

 I pride myself in finding high-quality, low cost solutions to common design problems.
-I aim to find a good nexus between quality and cost.
+I aim to find a good nexus between beauty and price.
 This means I am not the cheapest book designer, but I do deliver the best bang for your buck.

 #### Quality